 Overall, 3D printing has the potential to disrupt traditional manufacturing and commerce in a number of ways.
 By enabling customization, design innovation, reduced waste, distributed manufacturing, and new forms of intellectual property protection, it is likely to have a significant impact on a wide range of industries in the years to come.

 What do 3D printing statistics show?

-- Fused deposition modeling (FDM)/fused filament fabrication (FFF) is the most used 3D printing technology in 2021 (71%), Statista writes.
-The second most used type is selective laser sintering (SLS) (42%).
+The most commonly used 3D printing materials include plastics, ceramics, metals, Multicolore/sandstone, constituent materials, resins, and wax.
+Fused deposition modeling (FDM)/fused filament fabrication (FFF) is the most utilized 3D printing technology in 2021 (71%), according to Statista, followed by selective laser sintering (SLS) (42%).

 The 3D printing market size on a global scale is estimated to reach $62.79 billion by 2028.
 The Compound Annual Growth Rate (CAGR) is supposed to be 21% from 2021 to 2028.
 Given the interest in metal 3D printing from the automotive, aerospace, and defense industries, the metal segment is expected to overtake polymer in the following seven years.

 An emerging and promising segment in the field is ceramic 3D printing.
 Market research and business intelligence company IDTechEx predict that by 2032 ceramics 3D printing will hit $400 million.

 Parametric modeling is a powerful technique used in 3D printing that allows for the creation of complex and precise geometries.
 This approach involves using mathematical equations to define the shape and dimensions of a model, allowing for the easy modification of design parameters such as size, shape, and orientation.